openhab/openhab-addons/bundles/org.openhab.binding.snmp/README.md

 The `datatype` parameter is needed in some special cases where data is written to the target.
 The default `datatype` for `number` channels is `UINT32`, representing an unsigned integer with 32 bit length.
 Alternatively `INT32` (signed integer with 32 bit length), `COUNTER64` (unsigned integer with 64 bit length) or `FLOAT` (floating point number) can be set.
-Floating point numbers have to be supplied (and will be send) as strings.
+Floating point numbers have to be supplied (and will be sent) as strings.
 For `string` channels the default `datatype` is `STRING` (i.e. the item's will be sent as a string).
 If it is set to `IPADDRESS`, an SNMP IP address object is constructed from the item's value.
 The `HEXSTRING` datatype converts a hexadecimal string (e.g. `aa bb 11`) to the respective octet string before sending data to the target (and vice versa for receiving data).